Business loan statistics

 Banks are still the first place small business owners look for financing

 Forget what you’ve heard about fintech companies making banks a thing of the past.
 Banks, large and small, still dominate business loans, and it doesn’t look like they’re going anywhere any time soon.
-Nearly half of small business owners applied for a business loan at a large bank in 2017 and half applied for a loan at a small bank.
-Online lenders only got about a quarter of business loan applications.
+Some 42% of small business owners applied for a business loan at a large bank in 2020 and 43% applied for a loan at a small bank.
+Online lenders only got about 20% of business loan applications, down from 33% in 2019.

 Lender type | Percent of business owners who applied |